is3012/The-Augmenteers/README.md

 The test set accuracy score is pretty good at about 91%!
 Let's save our model (including weights, hyperparameters) so we do not need to retrain the model from scratch every time we need to use it.</br>
 # Save Trained Model
 We used joblib module to save and load Python objects on the disk.
+# Make Prediction on New Inputs
+We loaded our decision tree model back using joblib.load.</br>
+We defined a helper function to make predictions on new inputs.